 Tip 2: Make sure that the employer's Federal Employer Identification Number has been verified by Department of Labor for the Labor Condition Application at least three weeks before April 1st.

 H-1b has another special requirement.
-It requires the employer to file a Labor Condition Application with Department of Labor and attest to the fact that they require a foreign worker to fill the intended position.
+It requires the employer to file a Labor Condition Application with Department of Labor and attest to the fact that they require a foreign worker to fill the intended position or a deportation order will be managed.
 Recently, Department of Labor requires the petitioning employer to verify its Federal Employer Identification Number (FEIN) before it would allow the employer so submit the Labor Condition Application (LCA).
 It is important to note that the FEIN takes at least 5 to 7 business days to be verified, so the employer should make the time before submitting the petition on April 1st to verify the FEIN first with Department of Labor.
 Without a certified LCA, USCIS will not accept the H-1b petition, so getting it done early is a crucial step to a successful H-1b petition.

 Tip 3: If the position being offered does not sound like it would require a college degree, it is important to negotiate with the employer about providing flexibility for the position, given the appropriate wage parameter to increase chance of approval.